launchdarkly/api-client-dotnet/docs/AuditLogApi.md

             var apiInstance = new AuditLogApi();
             var before = 789;  // long? | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have before this timestamp. (optional) var after = 789;  // long? | A timestamp filter, expressed as a Unix epoch time in milliseconds.
-All entries returned will have occured after this timestamp. (optional) var q = q_example;  // string | Text to search for.
-You can search for the full or partial name of the resource involved or fullpartial email address of the member who made the change. (optional) var limit = 8.14;  // decimal? | A limit on the number of audit log entries to be returned, between 1 and 20. (optional) var spec = spec_example;  // string | A resource specifier, allowing you to filter audit log listings by resource. (optional)
+All entries returned will have occurred after this timestamp. (optional) var q = q_example;  // string | Text to search for.
+You can search for the full or partial name of the resource involved or full or partial email address of the member who made the change. (optional) var limit = 8.14;  // decimal? | A limit on the number of audit log entries to be returned, between 1 and 20. (optional) var spec = spec_example;  // string | A resource specifier, allowing you to filter audit log listings by resource. (optional)